 Forty Years and Counting...

-More than thirty years later, the Hurricane continues to be a popular destination for both locals of St. Pete Beach and vacationers from around the world.
+More than 42 years later, the Hurricane continues to be a popular destination for both locals of St. Pete Beach and vacationers from around the world.
 The Falkenstein family still operates the restaurant, which features original menu items such as "Mom's 1945 Crab Cake Melt," a third-generation family recipe.
 The Hurricane is open for breakfast, lunch, dinner, and features a different menu for all three levels.
-Patrons can still enjoy spectacular roof-top sunsets, or enjoy an upscale dinner on Level Two.
+Patrons can still enjoy epic roof-top sunsets, or enjoy an upscale dinner on Level Two.

-The "Original Hurricane," at ground level, continues to be a popular spot among families who come to enjoy a night of casual dining and ocean and gulf fresh seafood – delicious salmon, Old Bay peel 'n' eat shrimp, ahi tuna, and calamari strips.
+The "Original Hurricane," at ground level, continues to be a popular spot among families who come to enjoy a night of casual dining and gulf fresh seafood – delicious salmon, Old Bay peel 'n' eat shrimp, and calamari strips.
 Salads are served cool and crisp, and the kitchen's spices remain a secret to all but a select few.

-Come to the Hurricane to enjoy the freshest seafood, mesmerizing sunsets, thirst-quenching drinks, live music, and most of all – a slice of history found nowhere else.
+Come to the Hurricane to enjoy the freshest seafood, mesmerizing sunsets, thirst-quenching drinks, and most of all – a slice of history found nowhere else.